Unbounded dynamics for three dimensional vector fields: The applications:

-It is easy to see the geometric scenario is almost the same as that of the Belousov-Zhabotinsky reaction, as sketched in Fig.\ref{Bpic} - and as such, it is easy to see the Genesio-Tesi system also satisfies the assumptions of Th.\ref{infinitytheorem}.
-Consequentially, by Th.\ref{infinitytheorem} and Remark \ref{nocon} we conclude both fixed points $(-1,0,0)$ and $(0,0,0)$ are connected by one-dimensional invariant manifolds to $\infty$.
+The geometric scenario here is almost the same as that of the Belousov--Zhabotinsky reaction, as sketched in Fig.\ref{Bpic} - and as such, the Genesio--Tesi system also satisfies the assumptions of Theorem \ref{infinitytheorem}.
+Consequentially, by Theorem \ref{infinitytheorem} and Remark \ref{nocon} we conclude both fixed points $(-1,0,0)$ and $(0,0,0)$ are connected by one-dimensional invariant manifolds to $\infty$.